 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the US Environmental Protection Agency's Safe Drinking Water Hotline (1-800-426-4791).

 How can I get involved?

 If you have any questions, please contact the Berlin Water Works Office at 752-1677.
-You are welcome to attend regular meetings of the Board of Water Commissioners held at 6:30pm on the 3rd Wednesday of every month at the 55 Willow Street Office.
-Commissioners are Richard Fournier, Robert Delisle, Paul Poulin, and Lucien Langlois.
+You are welcome to attend regular meetings of the Board of Water Commissioners held at 12:00 pm on the 3rd Wednesday of every month at the 55 Willow Street Office.
+Commissioners are Lucien Langlois, Steve Tardiff, Paul Poulin, and Terry Block.

 Other information: Berlin water is tested for a very large number of contaminants, including microbiological contaminants, radioactive contaminants, inorganic contaminants, synthetic organic contaminants (including pesticides and herbicides), and volatile organic contaminants.
 If no contaminants were detected, we are not required to list the contaminant in this report.
-Information on test results is posted on the bulletin board located at our main office at 55 Willow Street.
+Information on test results can be obtained upon request at our main office at 55 Willow Street.
 Berlin water is also continuously monitored for turbidity and residual chlorine, guaranteeing a safe drinking water.
 This is verified by the State of New Hampshire DES required sampling of ten locations at various points in the city for bacteria, every month of the year.